farrell-j/Google_Review_Scraper/README.md

 5. Writes the reviews to a CSV file along with other details such as the place name, rating, and address.

+6. Makes a copy of CSV file in the parent directory data folder.

 #### Note

 - Ensure that you have the necessary permissions and API quotas set up in your Google Cloud Platform account to use the Google Places API.